ImPavloh/rvc-tts/README.md

             └── File.index
 ```

+6. Configure the **config.ini** file with your preferences ⚙️

-5. Run the main script 🚀
+7. Run the main script 🚀
 ```bash
 python app.py
 ```